To book an event check the Calendar for details

 - Guided tours and talks are available in a range of languages.

-- Art and music access workshops for people with a disability
+- Access programs for people with a disability

 The National Museum can tailor services to best suit your needs and we encourage you to contact us to discuss your requirements before your visit.
 Advance bookings are essential to help us best meet your needs.
 For more information telephone 1800 026 132.